Two-dimensional binary transition metal nitride $M$N$_4$ ($M$ = V, Cr, Mn, Fe, Co) with a graphene-like structure and strong magnetic properties: Introduction

 In this paper, we design two kinds of lattices for single-atom-thick transition metal nitrides, named as rhombus $M$N$_4$ ($r$-$M$N$_4$)and square $M$N$_4$ ($s$-$M$N$_4$).
-The stability mechanism of the planar pattern is analyzed by the cooperation of p-d $\pi$ conjugation between metal and N atoms and $\pi$-$\pi$ conjugation in the polymeric nitrogen chain or squared nitrogen ring.
+The stability mechanism of the planar pattern is analyzed by the cooperation of $\pi$-d conjugation between metal and N atoms and $\pi$-$\pi$ conjugation in the polymeric nitrogen chain or square nitrogen ring.
 The amazing feature is that the two lattices are compatible with various metal elements from V, Cr, Mn, Fe, to Co, which results in the fact that the electron number of these single-atom-thick systems can be adjusted continually.
-With the metal atoms varying, the planar metal nitrides can change from metallic state to semiconducting state, and from antiferromagnetism to ferromagnetism.
-The Curie temperatures of $r$-FeN$_4$ and $s$-CoN$_4$ ferromagnets are 335 K and 744 K, which is an example to indicate that these planar transition metal nitrides have abundant magnetic properties.
+With the metal atoms varying, the planar metal nitrides display rich magnetic properties including the transition from antiferromagnetism to ferromagnetism and the evolution of magnetic moment.
+The Curie temperature of $s$-CoN$_4$ ferromagnet is 321 K, which is an example to indicate that these planar transition metal nitrides have abundant magnetic properties.